On bounded depth proofs for Tseitin formulas on the grid; revisited: Full Restrictions

 \subsection{Differences to Previous Work}

 We use a very similar space of random restriction compared to \cite{jhtseitin} but make two changes.
-First, we make the number~$k$ of live centers \emph{independent} of the depth of the decision trees we consider: in \cite{jhtseitin} the number of live centers is~$C n_2^2 s$ for~$s$ the depth of the decision trees considered whereas we have~$Cn_2^2\log n$ many live centers independent of~$s$.
+First, we make the number~$k$ of live centers \emph{independent} of the depth of the considered decision trees: in \cite{jhtseitin} the number of live centers is~$C n_2^2 s$ for~$s$ the depth of the considered decision trees whereas we have~$Cn_2^2\log n$ live centers (independent of~$s$).
 This change allows us to prove a multi-switching lemma.
 Second we define full restrictions by designating rows and columns that are unique to a single center instead of pairs of centers as done in \cite{jhtseitin}.

 While the first change already appeared in the preliminary version of this work \cite{jhkr} the second modification is here presented for the first time.
 This change allows us to further strengthen the size lower bound by a factor $2$ in the second exponent.